-Kerrod presents constellations known to ancient Greeks.
+Kerrod presents constellations known to the ancient Greeks.
 They looked at the stars with their imaginations.
-They imagined gods and goddesses, heroes and animals involved in racy stories.
+They imagined animals and heroes, gods and goddesses involved in racy stories.
 Astronomy and mythology were the same.
-Of the 48 constellations listed by Ptolemy in his Almagest (The Greatest), a few actually look like what they are supposed to be.
-Leo resembles a crouching lion, and it is believed that it inspired the Sphinx.
-The Sickle is the lion's head with Regulus as its heart.
+Of the 48 constellations listed by Ptolemy in the Almagest (the Greatest), a few actually look like what they are supposed to be.
+Leo resembles a crouching lion, and probably inspired the Sphinx.
+The Sickle is the lion's head.
+Regulus is its heart.
 In Greek mythology, Hercules strangled the Nemean Lion and made a cloak from its skin.
-Cygnus the swan was thought to be Zeus lusting after Leda.
-First magnitude Deneb is the swan's tail with Vega, Altair & Deneb forming the Summer Triangle.
+Cygnus the swan was said to be Zeus going after Leda.
+Deneb is the swan's tail with Vega, Altair & Deneb forming the Summer Triangle.
 Kerrod says the Greeks were far enough south to see the Southern Cross.
-Crux is the smallest but brightest of the constellations and points to the celestial south pole.
+Crux is the smallest of the constellations and points to the celestial south pole.
 Acrux and Bcrux are first magnitude.

 12 THE LITTLE BOOK OF STARS 2000 - James Kaler

 Kaler's little book asks some big questions.
 What are stars?
 How do they shine?
 What do they mean?
 Well, it began with the Big Bang!
-Energy froze into matter when the universe cooled.
+Energy froze into matter as the universe cooled.
 Energy and matter are essentially the same thing.
 Kaler defines stars as self-luminous balls of gas shining because of thermonuclear fusion.
 Hydrogen atoms fuse, forming helium and giving off energy.
-Helium atoms fuse to form carbon, producing still more energy.
-Stars exist in clusters and in galaxies.
+Helium atoms fuse to form carbon and oxygen, producing still more energy.
+Stars form in clusters.
 The Milky Way consists of 400 billion stars orbiting the Galaxy every 240 million years.
 "Watch the stars and see the earth rotate," Kaler writes, lest we forget it is us spinning and not the stars.
 "Watch the stars and see the earth revolve around the sun," he continues.
 Each night at the same time, we face a slightly different direction and see slightly different stars.
-The stars meant more to the ancients than they do to people today.
-Modern people would rather watch TV than venture out to learn the constellations.

 13 SHARING THE UNIVERSE 1998 - Seth Shostak

 Shostak is the head astronomer at the SETI Institute.
-SETI stands for Search for Extraterrestrial Intelligence, and Seth is a brainy guy with his Ph.D. in astronomy.
-He spends his time searching for radio signals from advanced civilizations while acknowledging there is no evidence of life beyond our own planet.
+SETI stands for Search for Extraterrestrial Intelligence, and Seth is a brainy guy with a Ph.D. in astronomy.
+He spends his time searching for radio signals from advanced civilizations while acknowledging that there is no evidence of life beyond our own planet.
 Still, he and his colleagues scan the sky.
 They reject the idea that UFOs are from outer space along with other such nonsense as abductions and crop circles.
 If aliens exist, they have never visited Earth.
 I became aware of Shostak on the Coast to Coast radio show.
 He impressed me as a real astronomer in a sea of loonies.
-His voice of reason makes him a worthy successor to Carl Sagan.
-Sagan's movie Contact centers around ET hunter Ellie Arroway, a character based on Jill Tarter.

 14 COSMIC ADVENTURE 1998 - Bob Berman

 Bob Berman is my favorite astronomer, and his books are always interesting.
-"Cosmic Adventure" comprises 26 essays exploring topics ranging from the moon to terraforming Mars to cosmology, relativity & the Star of Bethlehem.
+"Cosmic Adventure" comprises 26 essays exploring topics ranging from the moon to terraforming Mars to cosmology to relativity.
 Berman's store of knowledge is staggering!
 How can a guy know so much?
-He shows his contempt for the International Astronomical Union.
+He shows contempt for the International Astronomical Union.
 That Berman is close to my age makes it easy to relate to his writing.
-His books are full of wit and humor.

 15 ECLIPSE!
 1997 - Philip Harrington

 Harrington prepares us for the Great American Eclipse.
-The moon's shadow will come out of the Pacific Ocean, touching down in Oregon.
+The moon's shadow will come out of the Pacific Ocean.
+It will touch down in Oregon.
 It will cut diagonally across the country and pass over Jackson, Wyoming.
-I have been to Grand Teton National Park, otherwise I might have considered viewing the eclipse there.
-The shadow will race through Nebraska to Missouri, and cut across the southern tip of Illinois to Kentucky.
+I have been to Grand Teton National Park, otherwise I might consider viewing the eclipse there.
+The shadow will race through Nebraska to Missouri, then cut across the southern tip of Illinois to Kentucky.
 For me, the best place to see the eclipse is Lebanon, Tennessee, where there will be 2 minutes, 35 seconds of totality.
-Totality will be experienced in the Great Smoky Mountains National Park and in South Carolina before going into the Atlantic Ocean.
+Totality can be seen in the Great Smoky Mountains National Park and in South Carolina before passing into the Atlantic Ocean.

 16 THE WHOLE SHEBANG 1997 - Timothy Ferris

-I became aware of Timothy Ferris by reading his first book, "The Red Limit."
+I became aware of Timothy Ferris by reading "The Red Limit."
 In "The Whole Shebang," he makes a number of salient points.
 The universe is evolving, and the periodic table is a record of its evolution.
-Matter is frozen energy.
+Matter is frozen energy!
 Energy froze because the universe expanded and cooled.
 When we say the universe is expanding, we mean that space is stretching.
-Gravity is not a force.
+Gravity is not a force!
 Planets follow the path of least resistance through curved space.
-The planets coalesced from a disk of gas and dust, and that explains why they circle the sun in the same direction.
+The planets formed from a disk of gas and dust, and that explains why they circle the sun in the same direction.
 Most planets spin counter-clockwise.
 Venus and Pluto were struck by objects and had their rotation reversed.
-Life on Earth is part of cosmic evolution, and Timothy wonders whether life is a fluke or common throughout the universe.
+Life on Earth is part of cosmic evolution, and Ferris wonders whether life is a fluke or common throughout the universe.
 He distinguishes between intelligent and unintelligent life, assuming that intelligent life is capable of technology.
 He presents arguments from those who think intelligent life is out there and from those who do not.

 17 SECRETS OF THE NIGHT SKY 1995 - Bob Berman